gicentre/litvis/documents/tutorials/geoFormats.md

 ```

 Notice that the coordinates array for the northern region now contains two elements, each of which is a ring of 5 coordinate pairs.
-Its equivalent topoJson file looks like this:
+Its equivalent topoJSON file looks like this:

 ```Javascript
 {